fardoss/public_assets/docs_md/custom-nft-images/metadata.md

 # One of Ones Metadata

+We automatically generate the metadata for you custom NFT's use the file name.

 The metadata for custom images are pretty much the same but the main difference is the rarity attribute.

 All custom images have